In accordance with section 13a (1) (c) of the Local Government Finance Act 1992

 - The applicant has an outstanding council tax balance;

-- There is compelling evidence of extreme financial hardship;
+- There is compelling evidence of severe financial hardship;

 - No other occupants of the property could contribute towards the council tax payable;